Seldom: An Anonymity Network with Selective Deanonymization: Oblivious Authentication

 \subsubsection{Oblivious Authentication Forwarding}

-Assuming that an obliviously authenticated partial circuit has been established up to relay \(R_n\), we now describe how to extend the authentication \(\text{ID}_n\) via another hop to \(R_{n+1}\).
-On a high level, \(R_n\) forwards its view on the state of current authentication, \(\text{ID}_n\) and \(K_{n+1}\) as well as its own identity \(R_n^{\text{id}}\) to \(R_{n+1}\). \(R^{\text{id}}\) is a public key and usually published via the relay's descriptor~\cite{2004_dingledine_tor}.
-Other relays, such as unlisted bridge relays, can be identified pseudonymously via additional, \name-specific certificates.
-Only in cases where \acp{LEA} must identify a relay operator, bridge authorities would reveal the certificate owner. \(R_n\) further signs the transmitted information under its own identity, yielding \(s := \text{sig}_{R_n^{\text{id}}}(\text{ID}_n||K_{n+1}||R_n^{\text{id}})\), which is verified by \(R_{n+1}\).
-Verifying the identity of \(R_n\) reassures \(R_{n+1}\) that \acp{LEA} can discover \(R_n\) if necessary and thus any deanonymization process can be properly delegated to \(R_n\).
+Assuming that an obliviously authenticated partial circuit has been established up to relay $R_n$, we now describe how to extend the authentication via another hop to $R_{n+1}$.
+On a high level, $R_n$ forwards its view on the state of current authentication, $\text{ID}_n$ and $K_{n+1}$ as well as its own relay identity key $R_n^{\text{id}}$ to $R_{n+1}$. $R_n^{\text{id}}$ is usually an ed25519 public key and published via the relay's descriptor~\cite{2004_dingledine_tor}.
+Other relays, such as unlisted bridge relays, can be identified pseudonymously via additional, \name-specific certificates retrieved from a bridge authority.
+Only in cases where \acp{LEA} must identify a relay operator, bridge authorities would reveal the certificate owner. $R_n$ further signs the transmitted information with its identity key, yielding the signature $\text{sig}_{R_n^{\text{id}}}(\text{ID}_n||K_{n+1}||R_n^{\text{id}})$.
+This signature is transferred to, and verified by, $R_{n+1}$.
+Verifying the identity of $R_n$ reassures $R_{n+1}$ that \acp{LEA} can discover $R_n$ if necessary, and thus any deanonymization process can be properly delegated to $R_n$.